 Feeling bored or stuck with your swim drills?
 Here are three ways to supercharge your drills, and by extension, your swimming.

-In the never-ending quest to get better and faster in the water, we hurl a massive amount effort and focus at our performance.
+In the never-ending quest to become a better and faster swimmer, we hurl a massive amount effort and focus at our performance.

 We work on improving our strength in the weight room.
 Our conditioning by targeting different energy zones.
 And use a variety of gear, from paddles to video review to swim more efficiently.

 A familiar part of training to most swimmers is drill work.

 We start with them at a young age.
 Dog paddle.
 Head-up freestyle.
 Single arm.
 Full catch-up.
 One stroke, three kicks.
 And so on.